 How do I make an appointment?
 Call my confidential telephone, 905-319-1924, and leave a message or complete and submit the Request an Appointment form.
 I will return your call or email within 48 hours on business days.

 How quickly will I be seen?
-I usually book appointments within two weeks.
+Usually appointments are scheduled within two weeks.
 Call or use the Request an Appointment form.

 Are the sessions confidential?
 All our conversations are confidential, except where legal exceptions apply as outlined on the Welcome to Psychotherapy form.

 What does a session cost?
 My current fee is $141.59 plus HST per hour.
 Read the Financial Agreement and Disclosure for more detail.